Encompass Health Corporation research snapshot

 Rating

-Leading inpatient rehab operator with capacity growth, demographic demand, Medicare and labor risk
+Leading inpatient rehab operator with capacity growth, a dividend increase, demographic demand, and Medicare and labor risk

 Trend status